syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ### Using event

-In the below code, `DataFormItem` generation for `MiddleName` property is canceled by setting `Cancel` property to true.
+In the following code, the `DataFormItem` generation for the `MiddleName` property is canceled by setting the `Cancel` property to true.

 {% tabs %}
 {% highlight c# %}